-> By Road: Surajgarh Fort is located at the centre of Surajgarh city near post office.
-One can easily reach here by hiring local taxi, rickshaw or by walk.
+By Road: Surajgarh Fort is located at the center of Surajgarh city near the post office.
+One can easily reach here by hiring a local taxi, rickshaw or by walk.

-> By Rail: Surajgarh Fort is well connected through nearest Surajgarh (1.5 km) railway station to major cities railway stations like Delhi, Agra, Mumbai, Chennai, Ajmer, Pali, Jaipur, Ahmedabad.
+By Rail: Surajgarh Fort is well connected through nearest Surajgarh (1.5 km) railway station to major cities railway stations like Delhi, Agra, Mumbai, Chennai, Ajmer, Pali, Jaipur, Ahmedabad.

 By Air: Surajgarh Fort can be reach through nearest Jaipur Airport (214 Km) and IGI Airport Delhi (181 Km) which is well connected with regular domestic flights to Delhi, Mumbai and other international flights.